Smart Start Checking

 Payroll Protection Program (PPP)

-YOU WILL NEED TO BE ABLE TO CALCULATE YOUR AVERAGE MONTHLY PAYROLL BEFORE APPLYING.
+NOTE: YOU WILL NEED TO CALCULATE YOUR AVERAGE MONTHLY PAYROLL BEFORE FILLING OUT YOUR APPLICATION.

 Collect the following supporting documentation in order to assist in completing the PPP application.
 NOTE: More specifically to utilize in completing the Average Monthly Payroll field on the PPP application.